WHY we need you in Fiji

 Food & Accommodation

-Accommodation is in a dedicated house for volunteers with shared bedrooms 4-6 persons per room (single gender rooms) and private bathroom per room.
+Accommodation is in a dedicated house for volunteers with shared bedrooms 4-6 persons per room (single gender rooms).
 Living with other volunteers in a dormitory-style house is heaps of fun and a great way to meet like minded travellers.
 The volunteer houses are in close proximity to a basic supermarkets, ATM, fresh fruit and vegetable stands, petrol stations and bus stop.

-The houses can accommodate up to 20 volunteers at a time.
-The bathrooms are shared with western style toilets and hot showers.
+The bathrooms are shared with western style toilets and cold showers.
 The accommodation is equipped with free Wi-Fi which volunteers are able to use.
 Laundry services are available for a small fee.
-Bed linen, fans and mosquito protection are all provided.
+Bed linen and fans are provided.
 We recommend volunteers bring their own towel.
 The rooms are lockable and there are also safety deposit boxes available.

-*For couples or those wanting more privacy, private rooms in the volunteer house are available for an additional US$140 per week, subject to availability.
+*For couples, families or those wanting more privacy, we reccommend a private room, which is available for an additional fee, subject to availability.

 You will be served 3 meals on weekdays, and 2 meals on weekends and public holidays.
 Breakfast is typically Western style, and lunch and dinner will be local Fijian dishes.